-As of 31 December 2017, Petoro AS acted as licensee on behalf of the SDFI for interests in 186 production licences and 16 joint ventures for pipelines and terminals, including the company’s management of commercial interests in Mongstad Terminal DA and Vestprosess DA, and the shares in Norsea Gas AS and Norpipe Oil AS.
+As of 31 December 2018, Petoro AS acted as licensee on behalf of the SDFI for interests in 198 production licences and 15 joint ventures for pipelines and terminals, including where Petoro safeguards the commercial interests in Mongstad Terminal DA, Vestprosess DA, and manages the shares in Norpipe Oil AS.
 The SDFI is also entitled to potential profits in production licences with net profit agreements.
-Petoro has the same rights and obligations as other licensees, and manages the SDFI on the NCS on the basis of sound business principles.
+The company has the same rights and obligations as other licensees, and manages the SDFI on the NCS on the basis of sound business principles.

-Administration of the portfolio is subject to the Regulations on Financial Management in Central Government.
+Petoro’s administration of the portfolio is subject to the Regulations on Financial Management in Central Government.
 Accounts for the portfolio are presented both on the cash basis used by the government and in accordance with the Norwegian Accounting Act.
-The company maintains separate accounts for all transactions relating to its participating interests, so that revenue and costs from production licences and joint ventures are kept separate from operation of the company.
+Petoro maintains separate accounts for all transactions relating to its participating interests, so that revenue and costs from production licences and joint ventures are kept separate from operation of the company.
 Cash flow from the portfolio is transferred to the central government’s own accounts with Norges Bank.
-Petoro prepares separate annual accounts for the SDFI, with an overview of the participating interests managed by the company and associated resource accounting.
+The company prepares separate annual accounts for the SDFI, with an overview of the participating interests managed by the company and associated resource accounting.